 - Delaware: a registered agent with the agent’s address used for legal process

 - California: principal business address and registered agent address

 Overall, a registered agent and a business address are two separate requirements that serve separate functions for your LLC or corporation.

 You must designate a registered agent in order to form a business entity, such as an LLC or corporation, to operate in the state.
 The registered agent is necessary to guarantee reception of and forward legal documents, notice of lawsuits, and any other communication from the state.

-Need a Registered Agent Service Plus Mailing Address?
+Get Both a Registered Agent Service Plus Business Address in One Platform

 Most registered agent services offer limited mail forwarding options.
-If you want to receive and manage regular mail you will need a separate mailbox provider.
+If you want to receive and manage your business and personal mail, you will need a separate mailbox provider.
 If you care about protecting your privacy, a professional business address is the solution.

-VirtualPostMail lets you combine an address to manage regular mail, a business address, and registered agent services all for one price and under one platform.
+VirtualPostMail (VPM) lets you combine a business address to manage regular mail and registered agent services all for one price and under one platform.
 Save up to $100 or more per year when you bundle!